Supporting Patients Undergoing HIgh-Risk PCI Using a High-Flow PErcutaneous Left Ventricular Support Device (SHIELD II)

 - At least 18 years of age

-- Patient is undergoing elective or urgent high risk PCI procedure and is hemodynamically stable
+- Subject is undergoing elective or urgent high risk PCI procedure and is hemodynamically stable

-- Patient is indicated for a revascularization of at least one de novo or restenotic lesion in a native coronary vessel or bypass graft
+- Subject is indicated for a revascularization of at least one de novo or restenotic lesion in a native coronary vessel or bypass graft

 - A heart team, including a cardiac surgeon, has determined high risk PCI is an acceptable therapeutic option